FlorianKrull/CompilerConstructionSS2019/specification.md

     usage: mc_cfg_to_dot [OPTIONS] file...

-    Utility for printing a contorl flow graph in the DOT format.
+    Utility for printing a control flow graph in the DOT format.
 The output can be visualised using graphviz.
 Errors are reported on invalid inputs.

     Use '-' as input file to read from stdin.